michael2299/pyqt_1/README.md

-# this is a demo pyqt programe
+# this is a demo pyqt program